Equalities spokesperson and deputy candidate appointed father as election agent after he had been charged with multiple offences.

 “Following the sentencing of David Challenor for abhorrent sexual crimes against a minor, the Green party is urgently investigating its internal processes as a first step towards understanding the circumstances surrounding his role as an election agent, any internal failings which are identified and any disciplinary action which may be appropriate.

 “The process will be independent and as it is ongoing we will not be providing further details at this time.
 It will be robust, fair and it will be based on due process.
 We do not currently have a timeline for its conclusion.”

 Josiah Mortimer is Editor of Left Foot Forward.
 Follow him on Twitter.

 Left Foot Forward will be covering the Green Party election results when they are announced around the start of September.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.